-Today the Fort Churchill ruins are kept in a state of arrested decay.
-Visitors can walk through the old fort and imagine what life was like back in the hay day of Fort Churchill.
+Today the Fort ruins are kept in a state of arrested decay.
+Visitors can walk through the old fort and imagine what life was like back its the hay day.

-Fort Churchill has a visitor center has exhibits on the history of Fort Churchill and twice a year the Nevada Civil War volunteers puts on a civil war encampment at Fort Churchill.
-Fort Churchill State historic park includes trails, a campground, picnic area and group-use area.
+Fort Churchill has a visitor center has exhibits on the history of Fort Churchill and twice a year the Nevada Civil War volunteers put on a civil war encampment at Fort Churchill.
+Fort Churchill State historic park includes trails, a campground, picnic area, and group-use area.

 The Pony Express and the Overland Telegraph once passed through this area, and nearby Buckland Station was a Pony Express stop.
-Facilities at Fort Churchill include trails, a campground, picnic area, group use area and access areas to the Carson River.
+Facilities include trails, a campground, picnic area, group use area and access areas to the Carson River.

 Visitors enjoy hiking, historic and environmental education, camping, picnicking, photography, horseback riding, and canoeing.